eggwhat/age-detection/tests/image_processing/test_image_directory.md

 ## Pre-requisites
 Run the app using manual provided in README.md file in root directory.
 ## Test scenarios
-To perform this test, upload the directory `tests/image_processing/test_images/manual_test` to the app using `Upload Image Directory` button.
+To perform tests 1-4, upload the directory `tests/image_processing/test_images/manual_test` to the app using `Upload Image Directory` button.
 The result should be a zip file `images.zip` containing processed images from given directory.
 These images should be in the directory with the same name as the original directory.